vedrio17/Database_SorterAPP/README.md

-# Database_Sorter Web APP
+# Database Sorter Web APP
 Creating a GitHub README for a Database Sorter Web Application that uses Merge Sort and Multithreaded Merge Sort with a Django interface:

-# Database Sorter Web App
-A web application for sorting databases using Merge Sort and Multithreaded Merge Sort with a Django interface.

 ## Table of Contents